copper-leaf/ballast/ballast-queue-exposed-driver/README.md

 Within a single queue, jobs with a higher priority will always be selected for processing before jobs with a lower priority.
 If multiple jobs have the same priority, they will be selected in insertion order within that priority band.

-Higher priority will not entirely block lower priority jobs from being selected until all higher priority ones are.
+Higher priority will not entirely block lower priority jobs from being selected until all higher priority ones are, since priority is only considered among jobs which are otherwise available for selection.
+For example, a job with priority `10` but a `run_at` time in the future would not prevent a job with priority `0` from being selected if it has `run_at` in the past.
+However, within the same queue, if two jobs of different priority are both eligible for selection, the highest priority will always be selected before the lower priority job.
-Also, prioritization does not consider retries, so it's possible for the last job of priority `10` to be selected but fail and be re-enqueued for retry, then a job at default priority `0` to be selected and succeed, allowing a lower priority job to be processed before a higher-priority job in the same queue.

-You must also be careful not to overuse priority, as jobs with lower priority can experience starvation if there are consistently higher-priority jobs in the queue which always take precedence over lower priority ones.
+You must be careful not to overuse priority, as jobs with lower priority can experience starvation if there are consistently higher-priority jobs in the queue which always take precedence over lower priority ones.

 In general, think of priority as a general _suggestion_ of the order in which to run jobs, and use it rarely or ensure